BIO-RSG/PhytoFit/fst_tutorial.md

 # Using the raw chlorophyll data

-You can download the raw data used in PhytoFit in *fst* format (stored in the `data/` subdirectory), which can be read into R.
+You can download the raw data used in PhytoFit in *fst* format (stored in the `data/` subdirectory [here](https://github.com/BIO-RSG/PhytoFit/tree/master/data)), which can be read into R.

 ### Files you will need: